Originally scheduled for January 2021, this tour will be rescheduled.

 Difficulty Level - Advanced

-This tour's riding is mostly level, with approximately 70% bike path and 30% road riding on the shoulder of HWY 1.
+This tour's riding is mostly level, with approximately 60% bike path and 40% road riding on the shoulder of HWY 1.
 Traffic noise on the road shoulder sections can be unnerving for some riders.
 There are 42 bridges and some of them are long.
 Most of them have a wide shoulder and some are separate bike bridges.
 The longest of all is the 7 Mile Bridge.
 Riders need to have good bike handling skills and be able to tolerate road riding for parts of this tour, or they can ride in our van for the sections that feature road riding, for example, the 7 Mile Bridge.
+Windy conditions are to be expected here.
 We categorize this tour as advanced due to the amount of road shoulder riding, particularly the bridges.

 Meet in Key Largo for our introductory meeting and dinner.
 We’re in the islands now, with nearby tiki bars and restaurants.
 Let’s get this party started!